napframework/nap-docs/app/manual/01_gettingstarted.md

 ## Configure App Runner {#configure_app_runner}

-The application runner allows to conveniently start / stop the application you are working on.
+The `AppRunner` allows you to start / stop the application you are working on.
 This is very useful when you are editing application content and frequently have to re-launch the application.

 In the app runner panel: